5 Great Apps that Failed

 Apps rise and fall, but the experience gained through hundreds of failures can help to make your app another story of success.

-If you’re about to invest tens of thousands of dollars in launching a business app, take every possible action to avoid mistakes already made by apps that failed.
+If you’re about to invest tens of thousands of dollars in launching a business app, take every possible action to avoid mistakes already made by other companies and startups.
 Carefully analyze every constituent of the app marketing plan.
 Target the audience, find the right niche, consider sales and promote your app at all times.
 Keep everything clear.
 Is one sentence enough to explain why one should download your app?
 Well, it should be.

 And one last thing, react to changing circumstances.
 What worked for one company, or a particular product may become a straight path to failure for another.